Trial Length, Pricing, and Rationally Inattentive Customers: Conclusion

 First, our analysis is conducted in a monopoly setting.
-Introducing \textbf{competition} would be a crucial and natural extension.
+Introducing competition would be a crucial and natural extension.
 How do firms design their contracts when consumers can choose between multiple subscription offers?
 Would competitive pressure force firms to offer shorter, more transparent trials, or could it perversely lead to a "race to the bottom," where firms compete on who can more effectively design contracts to exploit consumer inattention?
 The strategic interaction in such a setting would be complex and could yield valuable insights into market structure and consumer welfare.
+Our framework provides a useful tool to analyze this trade-off between competing on transparency versus competing on obfuscation.

 Second, we have deliberately abstracted from \textbf{consumer learning} to isolate the attention mechanism.
 A richer and more realistic model would integrate both motives.
 In such a unified framework, the trial length would simultaneously influence how much a consumer learns about their valuation and how likely they are to forget to cancel.
 This would create a more complex trade-off for the firm, where the optimal trial length would depend on an interplay between the product's novelty and complexity (which would call for a longer learning period) and the target consumer's attentiveness.